HkerVit/TikTok-Private-API/README.md

   + `Edit username`
   + `Check username`

+### `⚙️` Setup
+- Star this project or else it wont work
+- Run the following command in CMD: `pip install requests`
+- Take a look at `./examples` to know how to use this wrapper
 ***

 ### `🤝` Contributing

 Contributions, issues and feature requests are welcome!<br/>Feel free to check out the [issues page](https://github.com/aithedev/TikTok-Full-API/issues).